AntiBlueQuirk/oot-tracker/README.md

 Item tracker for Ocarina of Time Randomizer, based the great tracker by TestRunnerSRL at [oot-tracker](https://github.com/TestRunnerSRL/oot-tracker)

-Supports all logic of Randomizer 4.0 (except Shopsanity and Keysanity for now)
+Supports most logic of Randomizer 4.0 (note that some logic settings only affect a few locations)

+Shopsanity and Keysanity are not supported (for now)

 Supports all Skulltula locations